Vicente Fernández: 2012–2021: Retirement from stage

-Vicente Fernández's career as an actor
+Acting career

 Fernandez's debut in the movies was in 1971 with the film Tacos al carbón.
 He starred in his first film in La ley del monte in 1976.
 During the 20 years he dedicated to acting, he starred in 30 films, 18 of which were under the direction of Rafael Villaseñor Kuri, and shared the stage with nationally renowned actors such as Blanca Guerra, Sara García, Fernando Soto, Resortes, and Lucía Méndez.
 In films such as Por tu maldito amor, La ley del monte, El hijo del pueblo, and Mi querido viejo, he introduced his music, so the title of the film reflected the title of the song introduced.
 His main role was that of the stereotypical Mexican "macho" and "gallant" man.

 As a film producer he debuted in 1974 with the film El hijo del pueblo.
 His last film was Mi querido viejo, in 1991, and thereafter he devoted himself exclusively to music.